helenclx/leilukin-site/src/articles/myarticles/accessible-footnotes.md

 Plagiarism.org [defines footnotes](https://www.plagiarism.org/article/what-are-footnotes) as notes placed at the bottom of a page, and what footnotes do is to cite references or comment on a designated part of the text above it.

 My use case of footnotes is citing sources of information, particularly citing the same source multiple times on the same page when information from the same source is spread across my page.
-As of this writing, my website pages that use footnotes include the [trivia page of my {% cite "A Summer’s End — Hong Kong 1986" %} shrine 1](https://leilukin.com/shrines/asummersend/trivia/) and the [facts page of my {% cite "Cassette Beasts" %} shrine](https://leilukin.com/shrines/cassettebeasts/facts/).
-You are free to look at the HTML and CSS for reference, including when you are reading this article as I am explaining how I implement the footnotes.
+As of this writing, my website pages that use footnotes include the [trivia page of my {% cite "A Summer’s End — Hong Kong 1986" %} shrine 1](/shrines/asummersend/trivia/) and the [facts page of my {% cite "Cassette Beasts" %} shrine](/shrines/cassettebeasts/facts/).
+You are free to look at the HTML and CSS for reference.

 Footnotes are used both on print and on the web.
 However, maintaining footnotes on the web can be tedious, especially if you want to update a web page to add or remove them, since you will need to change the number references of existing footnotes.